Frank-W-B/UAV_delivery_project/README.md

 easy to calculate and straight "as-the-crow-flies."
 However, no-fly zones may obstruct the path and require the drone to fly around them.
 Therefore a pathing algorithm was created to find the shortest path between two points assuming circular obstructions may be present.
-It's assumed that no-fly zones can be specified as a circle: (latitude, longitude) for the center and a given radius.
+It's assumed that no-fly zones can be specified as a circle: (latitude, longitude) of the center with a given no-fly radius.

 A recursive approach was taken to perform the pathing, as shown in this pseudocode:
 ```